Symptoms of sciatica

-Many people find that conservative, nonsurgical treatments help to reduce sciatica symptoms within several months.
+Many people find that conservative treatments help to reduce sciatica symptoms within several weeks or months.
 Some of the more common treatments for sciatica include the following:

 However, some patients do not find pain relief with conservative treatment methods.
 In these cases, surgery may be recommended.

 At Laser Spine Institute, our board-certified surgeons+ specialize in relieving chronic sciatica symptoms through small incisions and muscle-sparing techniques.
 Our minimally invasive spine surgery offers you a number of benefits and is a safer and effective alternative to traditional open neck and back surgery.^ Some of the many benefits that you may experience when you choose to undergo minimally invasive surgery for sciatica include the following: